InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/02-ioc/container-builder.rst

 Register Factory Functions
 --------------------------

-Component may be registered by a standart function or lambda_-expression.
+Component may be registered by a factory function or lambda_-expression.
 This way suits well when creation of component instance should be accompanied by preliminary calculations or is impossible to be created by class constructor.
 Such components should be registered via method ``RegisterFactory()``.

 .. code-block:: csharp

     builder.RegisterFactory(r => new MyComponent()).As<IMyService>();

 Input parameter ``r`` represents :ref:`context of IoC-container <container-resolver>`, which can be used to get all dependencies required to create component.
-This appoach is the most fitting rather than obatining dependencies links via closure because this ensures a unified way of managing the lifecycle of all dependencies.
+This approach is the most fitting rather than obtaining dependencies via closure because this ensures a unified way of managing the life cycle of all dependencies.

 .. code-block:: csharp